The following is a checklist of items to think about completing before you go abroad:

 - Apply for your passport if you do not already have a valid one.
 Your passport must be valid for one year upon return from your semester or year abroad.

 - Review billing & cost policies for study abroad.
 You will NOT pay for your program directly to your provider for included costs.
-Rather, you will remain a Chapman student and pay Chapman tuition, room, and (sometimes) board through the Chapman Business Office.
-You will however, need to pay the provider application fee and damage deposit if required, as well as any supplemental items.
+Rather, you will remain a Chapman student and pay Chapman tuition, room, and (sometimes) board, and a $500 study abroad fee through the Chapman Business Office.
+You may need to pay the provider application fee and damage deposit if required, as well as any supplemental items.

 - Apply for additional scholarships for study abroad.